Page Created |

 This newly established group focuses on innovating and improving tactics that allow British forces to effectively engage the enemy beyond the confines of conventional warfare.
 This shift marks a strategic pivot towards more aggressive and coordinated efforts across all branches of the military, aiming to regain momentum and initiative in the conflict.

 The complexities involved in launching such operations are substantial, encompassing technical, tactical, transport, and administrative difficulties.
 The necessity for mere cooperation among the services evolves into a demand for full integration in terms of thought, planning, experimentation, and execution.
-This holistic approach is essential not only for large-scale operations but also for the development of tactics and technologies for smaller-scale actions such as raids and expeditions.
+This integrated approach is essential not only for large-scale operations but also for the development of tactics and technologies for smaller-scale actions such as raids and expeditions.
 These smaller operations are aimed at disrupting enemy installations, interdicting shipping, and gathering intelligence on enemy defenses.

-Combined Operations Headquarters
+Combined Operations Headquarters |

 This leads to the creation of the Combined Operations Headquarters (COHQ), staffed by personnel from all three services yet independent of them, and headed by a Director of Combined Operations.